isaacwisdom/RemarkableLamyEraser/README.md

 # Other Styli

-The original project was also confirmed to work with:
+The project was—at one point in time—also confirmed to work with:

  * Kindle Scribe Pen
  * Samsung S6 S Pen
  * Wacom One Pen CP91300B2Z
+ * iFlytec T1 4096

 [ghub:isaac-wisdom]: https://github.com/isaacwisdom
 [ghub:lamy:orig]: https://github.com/isaacwisdom/RemarkableLamyEraser